 6. Should I act immediately or wait for a pattern of misbehavior to occur?

 Disruptive behavior will normally not stop on its own; often times the behavior will continue or worsen.
 A fundamental tenant of progressive discipline is to document and respond to 'small' incidents sooner rather than later.

 7. At what point should I submit and incident report for disruptive behavior?

-After you have talked with the student about their behaviors without improvement, have removed them from any portion of class due to their disruptive behavior, or there is immediate concerning behavior you should submit an online incident report so the Office of Student Conduct can discuss the incidents with the student, reinforce your classroom expectations, and enforce the Code of Student Conduct.
-When you submit the report, include any records of dates, times, locations, or prior conversations you have had with the student about their behavior.
+After you have talked with the person about their behaviors without improvement, have removed them from any portion of class due to their disruptive behavior, or there is immediate concerning behavior you should submit an online incident report so the Office of Student Conduct can discuss the incidents with the person, reinforce your classroom expectations, and enforce the Code of Student Conduct.
+When you submit the report, include any records of dates, times, locations, or prior conversations you have had with the person about their behavior.

 As a staff member or faculty member, you are in a good position to spot someone who may be emotionally distressed.
 While some of this is to be expected, especially during stressful times of the year, you might notice someone acting in a way that is inconsistent with your normal experiences with that person.
 You may be able to be a resource in times of trouble and your expression of interest and concern may be a critical factor in helping the individual reestablish emotional equilibrium.

 This content was adapted from the Office of Student Life at Ohio State University